Sander-Brilman/Chess-bot/readme.md

 #### To play [click here]()

-I made this project for fun wondering if i could make a chess bot from scratch not knowing a damn thing about how chess bots work.
+I made this project for fun wondering if i could make a chess bot from scratch not knowing a damn thing about how chess bots work.<br>

+To view the code and see how it works the `assets/php/functions.php` file is the place to be.
+Almost all chess bot code is written & divided in functions.

 ## What i used